University of Toronto Libraries

 You can download the Excel Spreadsheet to browse the materials, or search for a specific item using the Find Feature (CTRL + F).

 Visits to the Library, located in the basement of the Anthropology Building in room AP 74, can be made by appointment.
-For assistance in visiting the library or checking out items, please contact the Chair’s Assistant at email@example.com or 416-946-3318.
+For assistance in visiting the library or checking out items, please contact the Assistant to the Chair at email@example.com.

 The University of Toronto Library has electronic subscriptions to a number of journals of interest to anthropologists, sometimes just for abstracts, sometimes for full text versions.
 These are licensed for use by members of the University of Toronto community, and most can be accessed by any computer connected to the University of Toronto web “backbone.”
 Proxy server accounts are also available for U of T members with external internet addresses.